Madeline (book): Style

 The aesthetically pleasing style of writing and illustrations within Madeline contribute to its status as a classic.
 Madelines pleasing rhyme is a large contribution to its timeless success.
 The rhyme scheme is representative of themes of regularity and irregularity, seen through its initial symmetrical verse transitioning into pages of mixed meter with irregular rhyme.

 A notable technique within the illustrations is the window in the book technique, which creates the effect that the book is an illusion and not reality.
 The illustrations also balance symmetry and asymmetry between the framing and images which tie into the plot, for example the recurring symbol of the girls walking in two straight lines.
 There is a balance between order and disorder, seen through the contrast between the symmetry of the buildings and nature against the chaos that occurs within the book's plot.

+Bemelmans primarily drew Madeline in an impressionist art style, blending sketchy elements to create a general, looser idea of Paris rather than a rigid, fact-oriented depiction.
+This style enables an "aesthetic distance," allowing the audience to partake in the adventure without feeling the danger that may actually be occurring in the scene at hand.

 Analysis

 Factors such as being set in Paris and being written during World War II impact how Madeline is read and received.
 Setting the book in Paris specifically appealed to Americans, especially during World War II, as the city was a symbol of Western civilization.
 Paris' foreign beauty shown within the book's portrayal of the city's order and perfection built a sense of American longing to visit and protect such an iconically chic place.
+Bemelmans' expressionistic art style also emphasizes visual order and symmetry, which underscores the contrast with Madeline's brave and disruptive individuality.
 Bemelmans' paintings are a lasting cultural representation of Paris, and are definitive for those who have never been there to see it for themselves.
 Bemelmans continued to set his books in an idealistic version of Paris, despite their creation during the chaos of war, maintaining the city's pristine reputation.
 Along with the book promoting a positive representation for Paris, Bemelmans' expressionistic style of art also directly contributed to the popularity of Madeline.
 The expressionistic art style was popular at the time, making the book a success with adults beyond its success with children.
+To further expand the audience of Madeline, the story was first published in a periodical for adults prior to releasing them in book form for children.

 Critical reception

-Madeline was named a Caldecott Honor Book for 1940 and a subsequent book in the Madeline series, Madeline's Rescue, earned a Caldecott Medal in 1954.
-School Library Journal included the book at #47 on their Top 100 Picture Books list in 2012.
-This book was also an ALA Notable Children's Book.
+The American Library Association named Madeline a Caldecott Honor Book for 1940, and later awarded Madeline's Rescue, a subsequent book in the Madeline series, a Caldecott Medal in 1954.
+In 2012, School Library Journal included the book at #47 on their Top 100 Picture Books list.